How to clean every part of your boat

-The end of the summer season is just around the corner, it’s almost time to get your boat in ship-shape for the next time you put it in the water.
+The end of the summer season is when you will want to clean every inch of your boat to get it in ship-shape for the next time you put it in the water.
 Christy, our 5th CLR 101 Uses contest winner from Springfield, MO, writes...

 I use CLR on my boat and trailer after we pull it out of the lake.
 It easily removes the grime from the lake that builds up on it if you don't remove it properly.